7sDream/geko/README.md

 ## Features

 - Not limited to JSON processing, can also be used as container with insertion order preservation feature.
-- Generics, for better performance.
+- Generics, use as little reflection as possible, for better performance,
 - Customizable strategy to deal with duplicated key, auto deduplication.
-- Option to use json.Number to preserve the full precision of number field in unmarshaling.
+- Option to use `json.Number` to preserve the full precision of number field.
+- Very tiny, 0 dependencies.
-- Fully tested, 100% coverage.
+- Fully tested, keep 100% coverage.

 **Status**: Beta.
 All features I need are implemented and tested, But API design may not be the final version.